Updated on:

-Iceland is one of my absolute favorite destinations and I’d love to visit for a longer trip in the future, but it also makes for a great short trip, especially if you’re traveling from the US East Coast!
+Iceland is one of my absolute favorite destinations and I’d love to visit for a longer trip in the future, but it also makes for a great short trip, especially if you’re traveling from the US East Coast or within Europe!
 For those also planning a short trip, I’ve compiled my ultimate four days in Iceland itinerary.

 Four days gives you enough time to see many of the amazing sites Iceland has to offer!
 Be warned, this is a fairly jam packed itinerary (as most of mine are haha) but there is just so much to see in Iceland I didn’t want to waste a second of my limited time there!
-This itinerary includes Reykjavik, Blue Lagoon, Golden Circle Day Trip, Sky Lagoon and 2 days exploring the highlights of Iceland’s south coast!
+This itinerary includes Reykjavik, Blue Lagoon, Golden Circle Day Trip, Sky Lagoon, the highlights of Iceland’s south coast and a day at Hvammsvik Hot Springs!

 Disclaimer: This article contains some links where I earn commission through booking.
 There is no extra cost to you, and I only recommend things I’ve used and love or places I’ve stayed and enjoyed!